Connie Francis: 1974–1988: Rape and retreat into seclusion

+In 1981, further tragedy struck Francis when her brother, George Franconero Jr., to whom she was very close, was shot to death outside his New Jersey home by Mafia hitmen.
+George was an attorney who had testified against mob activity and refused offers of witness protection.
+His death forced Francis to stop "wallow[ing] in self-pity" and take responsibility for her extended family, noting that the sum of tragedies she had experienced up to then had made her very "angry, and angry is often a good catalyst."

+Francis attempted suicide in 1984 and was in a coma for several days.
+She and her doctors eventually concluded her mental health issues stemmed from post-traumatic stress disorder, primarily related to the events of 1974.

 In 1984, Francis wrote and published her autobiography, Who's Sorry Now? which became a New York Times bestseller.

 1989–2018: Later career

 In 1989, Francis resumed her recording and performing career once again.
-For Malaco Records, Francis recorded a double album entitled Where the Hits Are, containing re-recordings of 18 of her biggest hits, as well as six classics of yesteryear Francis had always wanted to record such as "Are You Lonesome Tonight?" and "Torn Between Two Lovers".
+For Malaco Records, Francis recorded a double album titled Where the Hits Are, containing re-recordings of 18 of her biggest hits, as well as six classics of yesteryear Francis had always wanted to record such as "Are You Lonesome Tonight?" and "Torn Between Two Lovers".

 In 1992, a medley of remixed versions of her biggest German hits charted in Germany.
 A single, entitled "Jive, Connie", ended up among the top-ten best-selling singles of the year, which brought Francis the prestigious R.SH-Gold award for the "Best Comeback of the Year" from R.SH (short for "Radio Schleswig-Holstein"), then one of Germany's most important private radio stations.
-A subsequent compilation album of her biggest German hits in their original versions was also released successfully.
+A subsequent compilation album of her biggest German hits in their original versions was also released successfully in Germany and Austria.
 In the wake of this, Francis recorded two duets for the German Herzklang label (a subsidiary of Sony Music Entertainment) with Peter Kraus, with whom she had already worked several times in the late 1950s and early 1960s.

 In 1996, Francis released the live album The Return Concert: Live at Trump's Castle.
 That same year, she also released With Love to Buddy, a tribute album of songs made famous by the late Buddy Holly.

 In late December 2004, Francis headlined in Las Vegas for the first time since 1989.
 In March and October 2007, Francis performed to sold-out crowds at the Castro Theatre in San Francisco.
 She appeared in concert in Manila, Philippines, on Valentine's Day 2008.

 In 2010, Francis appeared at the Las Vegas Hilton with Dionne Warwick, a show billed as "Eric Floyd's Grand Divas of Stage".